With summer winding down in Zelienople, now is a good time to get a head start on air conditioner maintenance.

 2. Check Your Filter

-Furnace filters must be changed every few months, depending on the model you use.
+Furnace filters must be exchanged every several months, depending on the kind you use.

-Unsure when you last checked yours?
-Pull it out and tilt it toward the light.
-If light isn’t visible, buy a new one.
+Can’t remember when you last checked yours?
+Pull it out and hold it up to the light.
+If light isn’t visible, replace it.

 3. Clean the Inside